tsfosnz/iosapp-starter/README.md

+## Introduction

+This one is basically a pre-mature iOS app starter.
+Since the mobile app development tool quickly changed, IMO, more productive way is to use React Native instead.

+And this one is out of date a long time ago.

+I recommand that you go React Native official site to start learn react native.

+> Learn once, write anywhere

+It's almost true.

+## Summary

 I can't stop thinking about the typical mobile app architecture, even people have their own style in programming, let's see there always one of them is the best, and I am looking forward that one, to achieve high efficiency and performance.